ashwhall/ashwhall.github.io/_posts/2025-11-13-coding-llms-are-permanent-junior-developers.md

 the code of a senior who's in their comfort zone, **it usually shows**.

-Developers gain a sixth sense over time (sure, I'm being a little melodramatic) particularly by reading and reviewing code, which allows them to detect when they're reading code like this.
+Developers gain a sixth sense over time (sure, I'm being a little melodramatic) particularly by reading and reviewing code, which allows them to detect when they're reading code of this type.
 It all seems to fit together neatly, and you can almost feel the confidence of the author, as the solution is evidently well thought out. _And this changes the way we review their code_.

-> Not to suggest that we bindly trust senior developers - far from it - but there is an implicit level of trust during
+> This is not to suggest that we should or do bindly trust senior developers - far from it - but there is an implicit
-> the review process that affects how we read and interpret the code.
+> level of trust during the review process that affects how we read and interpret the code.

 The challenge with Large Language coding Models is that they are **ostensibly** good developers.
 They dominate coding benchmarks, are fluent in many programming languages, and produce code that often looks like it was written by a